CarlosOnDevOps/Projects.OLD/README.md

-# :trophy::fire: Big_Data_Projects :fire::trophy:
+# :trophy::fire: Complete Portfolio :fire::trophy:
-Hello there!
-This is a collection of my own projects and challenges for data analysis using SQL, Power Bi, Python, and R.
+Good day!
+What you've found here is a collection of tasks and projects I've personally created for myself over time and which have helped me develop my current and most up to date tools and skills.
+I hope you find it as interesting as I did.

 ---

-### :hammer_and_wrench: Built using (and always learning) :
+### :hammer_and_wrench: Skills in Progress (and always learning) :
-- SQL Languages
+- Programming :brain:
   - SQL
+  - Python :snake:
+  - R
+  - HTML
+  - CSS
+  - JavaScript
+  - Powershell

+- Databases :desktop_computer:
   - MySQL
+  - SQLite
   - PostgreSQL
-  - SQLite
   - Microsoft SQL Server

+- Visualization Tool 📈
   - Power BI

-- Tools
-  - MySQL Workbench
-  - pgAdmin
-  - DB Browser for SQLite

-- Apache Spark
-  - Spark with pySpark
-  - databricks

-- Python
-  - Jupyter Notebook
-  - Anaconda
-  - NumPy
-  - Pandas
+  - Excel

-  - Seaborn
+- IDE

-- Tensorflow
+  - VSCode

+And a desire to keep improving!

 ---

-# :chart_with_upwards_trend: Projects & Challenges :bar_chart:
+# 📑 B L U E  P R I N T S 📔
+Below you will find source code, whitepapers, guides, and tutorials to my projects 👋

 ---